kthyng/tracpy/README.md

 `pip install --force-reinstall -e .`

+## To test the code

+1. After making changes to the code, you can do some basic functionality testing with `py.test` or `nosetests` in the main TracPy directory.

 ## To learn more about the module TracPy

 Learn more by running a small test case.
 Internet required.